 Make time for Movies Under the Stars

 If you’re staying on Walt Disney World property, every resort has Movies Under the Stars.
 Disney movies are played on a large screen outside.
 The location is different for each resort, and you can find the schedules usually by the lobby or pool.
 It’s free to attend and is a great way to just relax at the end of a long Park day.
-We know though, that sometimes when you’re traveling with a larger group, finding times to relax can be difficult.
+We know though, that sometimes when you’re traveling with a larger group, finding time to relax can be difficult.
 So take this time to grab a drink or snack from the food court, curl up on the lawn and end the night on a calm note.
 My daughter and I love making time to see Movies Under the Stars when we can!

 Fireworks Dessert Cruises

 Looking for a really spectacular way to see the fireworks at Magic Kingdom?
 Well, then the Ferrytale Fireworks Dessert Cruise is for you!
-Board a ferryboat and sail out onto Seven Seas Lagoon for Disney fireworks like you’ve never seen them.
+Board a ferryboat and sail out onto Seven Seas Lagoon for Disney fireworks as you’ve never seen them.
 And enjoy treats and drinks while you’re there.
 There’s even a scavenger hunt for the little ones onboard.
 This unique experience will cost you $99 for adults and $69 for kids.
 Advance reservations are highly recommended and can be made online here or by calling (407) 939-7529.

-Whether you’re traveling with a small child, or an older one who’s a kid at heart, we hope this post has helped you find some unique ideas for a mommy and me trip at Walt Disney World.
+Whether you’re traveling with a small child or an older one who’s a kid at heart, we hope this post has helped you find some unique ideas for a mommy and-me trip at Walt Disney World.
 Have you ever taken a solo trip with your child?
 Let us know your favorite part and if we should add anything to this list!